 The University of Illinois campuses at Chicago and Urbana-Champaign, both of which have long and accomplished histories of scientific involvement at Fermilab, have provided separate, campus-specific letters committing their enthusiastic support.
-Not only do these University of Illinois campuses bring excellence to Fermilab, but also scale and diversity.
+These University of Illinois campuses bring excellence to Fermilab.
 The HEP program at UIUC is one of the largest in the country, and UIC, which is designated as a Minority Serving Institution and the University that was a driving force behind the formation of the Alliance of Hispanic Serving Research Universities, brings not only excellence in HEP research but also a strong history of educating minorities and underrepresented groups.

 Of note in this regard is the Workforce Education Exchange (WEX), a platform for workforce education and training developed by the Illinois Innovation Network (IIN), which consists of the 12 public universities in Illinois as well as the U of I System's Discovery Partners Institute and links with Illinois's 48 community colleges and a growing number of K-12 schools.
-The Workforce Education Exchange connects education, workforce development, and industry resources to ensure a diverse, skilled, job-ready workforce for in-demand and emerging industries in Illinois.
-The University of Illinois is enthusiastic about potential collaborations with Fermilab to encourage more young people to pursue careers in science and technology.
+The Workforce Education Exchange connects education, workforce development, and industry resources to ensure a skilled and job-ready work-force for in-demand and emerging industries in Illinois.
+The University of Illinois is enthusiastic about po-tential collaborations with Fermilab to encourage more young people to pursue careers in science and technology.
 Developing tomorrow's science and technology leaders is essential if we are to compete in the global marketplace.